oceanprotocol/docs/discover/faq.md

 <details>

-<summary>What is the circulating supply of Ocean token?
-What is the emission schedule for $OCEAN?</summary>
+<summary>What is the emission schedule for $OCEAN?</summary>

-All 1.41 Billion Ocean have been [minted](https://blog.oceanprotocol.com/control-over-the-ocean-contract-to-be-revoked-soon-overview-6c5b15be2db) with approximately 700 million Ocean in circulation.
+All 1.41 Billion Ocean have been [minted](https://blog.oceanprotocol.com/control-over-the-ocean-contract-to-be-revoked-soon-overview-6c5b15be2db).
 The remaining 51% of the supply is earmarked on an emission schedule identical to Bitcoin's emission mechanism, including the 4-year half-life.

 </details>